 If you’re looking for excellent raw fish in the heart of Hollywood, look no further than Sushi Ike.
 While the bare-bones sushi bar is best known for its omakase, its takeout menu includes a la carte nigiri, specialty rolls, and several different combination platters.
 Available for both takeout and delivery.

-Sushi Note is one of our favorite spots to eat fresh fish in the city, and our excitement over their recent reopening cannot be overstated.
-The upscale sushi/wine bar in Sherman Oaks is offering a truncated takeout menu filled with almost all of their best dishes.
+Plain and simple, Sushi Note is one of our favorite spots to eat fresh fish in the city.
+The upscale sushi/wine bar in Sherman Oaks is offering a takeout menu filled with almost all of their best dishes.
 You can order rolls, sushi, and appetizers (including their incredible kinoko itame mushroom dish) a la carte, but we recommend going for the Half Note omakase.
-Eight pieces of premium sushi, two appetizers, and one roll for a very reasonable $45.
-Open daily from 5-9pm.
+Eight pieces of premium sushi, two appetizers, and one roll for a very reasonable $50.
+Open Wednesday-Sunday from 5:30-9pm.
 Call (818) 802-3443 or order online for takeout and delivery.

 We love Sushi One for having one of the best value omakases in town, but since that’s not exactly possible at the moment, we’ll happily take advantage of their new takeout menu instead.
-Offering ten-piece sushi sets for $17, bento boxes for $15, $9 poke bowls, and appetizers that all fall under $10, you’re still looking at a very affordable meal.
-Takeout only, Monday-Friday.
-Call (213) 908-5082 to order.
+Offering bento boxes for $15, $20 donburi, and 30-piece sushi platters for $60, you’re still looking at a very well-priced. meal.
+Both takeout and delivery are available.

 Operating under new hours (Tuesday-Saturday 4-8:30pm), this Tarzana standby is currently offering takeout only, with a menu filled with rolls, nigiri, and omakase platters.
 Call (818) 345-8651 to order and see what the daily specials are.

 Prior to quarantine, Sushi Yuzu would have lines out the door filled with every studio worker within a half-mile radius.
 While we definitely miss the chaotic hustle, we also love being able to order takeout any time we want from this Toluca Lake sushi bar.
 Almost their entire menu is available, and while you can’t really order wrong, the cilantro salmon sashimi and lemon roll are musts.
 Call (818) 763-8355.

 Culver City is one of the few areas in LA without a Sugarfish, but luckily, Uzumaki has your local affordable sushi needs taken care of.
-Open Tuesday-Thursday 4:30-8:30pm and Friday-Sunday 3:30-8:30pm, they’re currently offering takeout only with a la carte sushi, sashimi, and rolls.
+Open Tuesday-Sunday 4:15-8:45pm, they’re currently offering takeout only with a la carte sushi, sashimi, and rolls.
 If you’re in the mood for an omakase box, be sure to call first and see what’s available that day.
 (310) 425-8904